 Assistance with foot care

 If you have difficulty, inspecting the sole of your feet, or your vision is poor, having a family member or friend, help will be necessary.
 Otherwise, you can use a mirror, magnifying side up.
 From a sitting position, hold your foot over the mirror, take your time, and inspect.
 Your Podiatrist will perform nail clippings.
-If you must do it yourself; after washing- when they are soft, nail clippers, cut the nail straight across; then gently file with an emery board to remove sharp edges. avoid cutting into the corners of the toes.
-Having a podiatrist is important, Additionally, some make house calls every 6 weeks.
+If you must do it yourself; after washing-when they are soft, nail clippers, cut the nail straight across; then gently file with an emery board to remove sharp edges.
+Avoid cutting into the corners of the toes.
+Having a podiatrist is important, Additionally, some makes house calls every 6 weeks.
 And for Medicare and Medicaid patients; this care is covered.

 Proper footwear